-The remaining condition precedent (Sunset Date) to the settlement with WCL has been extended to May 2018.
-The Liquidator has been successful in negotiating as part of the agreement to extend the Sunset Date that WCL pay interest at 3% p.a. from 2 October 2017 until settlement.
+The remaining condition precedent (Sunset Date) to the settlement with WCL has been extended several times from the original condition precedent fulfilment date and the Liquidator was successful in negotiating as part of the agreement to extend the Sunset Date that WCL pay interest at 3% p.a. from 2 October 2017 until settlement.
+The last agreed extension granted was to 18 October 2018.